Thermal dynamics of lattice modes near a polaronic crossover: from the dilute polaron limit to a charge ordered state: Model and method

 \section{Model and method}

 We study the single band, spinless, Holstein model on a 2D square lattice:

 Here, $t_{ij}$'s are the hopping amplitudes.
-We study a nearest neighbour model with $t=1$ for two values of density, viz. $n=0.40$ and $n=0.20$. $K$ and $M$ are the stiffness constant and mass, respectively, of the optical phonons, and $g$ is the electron-phonon coupling constant.
-We set $K=1$.
-In this paper, we report studies for $\Omega = \sqrt{K/M} = 0.05$, which is a reasonable value for real materials.
-We also studied $\Omega=0.1$ but the results were qualitatively similar.
+We study a nearest neighbour model with $t=1$ for three values of density, viz. $n=0.1$, $n=0.4$ and $n=0.5$. $K$ and $M$ are the stiffness constant and mass, respectively, of the optical phonons, and $g$ is the electron-phonon coupling constant.
+We set $K=1$, $M$ is tuned to adjust the bare phonon frequency.
+The $M\rightarrow \infty$ limit for fixed $K$ is the adiabatic limit.
+In this paper, we report studies for $\Omega = \sqrt{K/M} = 0.1$, which is a reasonable value for real materials.
 The chemical potential $\mu$ is varied to maintain the electron density at the required value.